-This recipe contains dairy such as butter and cream, both of which are high fat content and low lactose so perhaps you can get away with it.
-Otherwise you can probably use ghee and no cream, which will make it a bit thinner in consistency but the flavour of the mushrooms will still be amazing.
-Beef fillet and standard mushrooms can be used instead and you can add some dried porcini mushrooms for that wild forest flavour.
+This recipe contains dairy such as butter and cream, both of which are high-fat content and low-lactose so some of you might get away with it.
+Otherwise, you can use ghee and omit the cream, which will make it a little bit thinner in consistency but the flavour of the mushrooms will still be amazing.
+Beef meat and standard mushrooms can be used instead and you can add some dried porcini mushrooms for that wild forest flavour.
 Get the recipe here.

 The best tuna meatballs (Le migliori polpette di tonno)